 Bright lights, quirky themed cafes, friends from around the world.
 I have learned so much on this ongoing journey, and most importantly, I have experienced love, trust, and ambition in myself and others.

 Whether they make their living as a teacher or internationally known pop star, Koreans put every last effort into accomplishing success.
 This mindset is unstoppable and contagious.
+Teaching English abroad is the best thing I've done in my life up to now.

 So no, I have not "found myself", I have simply located myself many times.
 Yet the journey continues on…